EPA/CFC Certification February Test Prep

 Re-Testing Requirement: Students are required to provide proof of previous scores to re-test.
 To register for a re-test only without the full course, please click here.

-Registration Details: Exam booklets are emailed to registrants one week ahead of the class.
+Registration Details: Exam booklets are emailed to registrants one week before the class.
 Review this booklet in advance of the course.

 In order to receive credit for attending the certification course, attendees are required to turn on their video camera at all times during class and participate in any poll questions/open discussion from the instructor.